 Our Community businesses, commercial rental income and donations generate around 70% of annual operating income.
 The rest comes from Housing Benefit contributions and fundraising.
 These combined revenue streams help us to provide Companions with the basics of what they need whilst they are with us.
-However, we plan to focus on external fundraising activities in the years to come.
-This money will fill any shortfall in our requirements, along with providing some beneficial additions to enable our Companions to grow and develop.
+However, we will look to increase our external fundraising activities in the years to come.
+This money will fill any shortfall in our requirements, along with providing some beneficial additions to enable Companions to grow and develop.

-Companions living at Emmaus Brighton and Hove are directly involved and play a vital role in the day to day running of the charity.
+Companions living at the Sussex Emmaus Community are directly involved and play a vital role in the day to day running of the charity.